linsomniac/python-memcached2/README.md

 then search for the newline or other data.
 Should be a big performance boost, especially on large data stores.

+I'd also like to have a comprehensive test suite for it.
+The old package had a basic test suite, but it was missing a *LOT* of test cases.
+I'd like ot have a test case that demonstrates the failure before looking at a patch to fix it.

 Thoughts?
 If you know anyone who is interested in Python and Memcached, please direct them to this project, I'd like the input early.